jethrojones/website/_notes/SchoolX Book Study.md

 This is an asynchronous, go at your own pace book study, *with support!*

 **Session 1:**
-Implement the Design Thinking Process
+- Implement the Design Thinking Process
-Implement a mission, vision, values and purpose that you can actually remember!
+- Implement a mission, vision, values and purpose that you can actually remember!

 **Session 2:**
-Improve your life as a leader, first.
+- Improve your life as a leader, first.
-Understand saboteurs and how to overcome them in just 10 seconds Free 1:1 live saboteur discovery session with Jethro
+- Understand saboteurs and how to overcome them in just 10 seconds
+- Free 1:1 live saboteur discovery session with Jethro

+**Session 3:**
+- Improve life for your teachers
+- Streamline your communication with them
+- Make your observations impactful to the vision of your school

+**Session 4**
+- The best way to support your students and families
+- Inviting the community to help your school
+- Making your school the center of the community

 This is different than anything else out there.
-You'll do work, make small steps, and I'll help you
+You'll do work, make small steps, and I'll help you make your school perfect for **your people**!
 # Investment:
 Just $197 for this 4-session immersive experience that will transform the way you lead your school.